fortrabbit/blog/headless-and-reactive.md

 ### B - Interia.js

 Interia.js, also hailing from the Laravel scene, has a different approach.
-It glues together the PHP backend with any frontend, think Vue.js or React based systems.
+It glues together the PHP backend with any Javascript frontend, think Vue.js or React based systems.
 Unlike with decoupled systems, the data is directly provided by the PHP layer.
-Export data from PHP, directly use in Vue or alike.
 Each Javascript framework has it's own adaptor.

 - [inertiajs.com](https://inertiajs.com/)